 It’s chronic, but not contagious

 One of the most common misconceptions about psoriasis is that it’s contagious.
 It’s not.

 Psoriasis patches appear white and can often feel swollen, itchy, and sore.
 They may crack and bleed.
 But one does not catch psoriasis by being in contact with someone who has it.

-Medical experts still don’t know the exact cause of this illness, which originates in the immune system but are looking into what causes the faulty signals that interfere with cell turnover.
+Medical experts still don’t know the exact cause of this illness, which originates in the immune system, and are looking into what causes the faulty signals that interfere with cell turnover.
 Genetic predisposition seems to be another factor.

-Psoriasis is believed to affect as many as 100 million people worldwide, according to the World Health Organization.
-And if a parent has psoriasis, one of their children has a 10 percent chance of developing the skin condition.
+Psoriasis is believed to affect as many as 125 million people worldwide, according to the World Psoriasis Day consortium.
+And if a parent has psoriasis, one of their children has a 10 percent chance of developing the skin condition, as well.

 Treatment for psoriasis